 Teacher Education and Certification

-The College of Education prepares individuals to teach elementary education, early childhood education, and various single subjects.
+The College of Education prepares individuals to teach elementary education and various single subjects.
 The teaching certificate, awarded by the State Superintendent of Public Instruction upon recommendation by WSU, designates the subject area in which the certificate holder is qualified to teach.
 Admission to, or continued enrollment in, the teacher preparation program is contingent upon faculty approval.

 Elementary Education – Bachelor of arts

 Candidates accepted into the Elementary certification program are required to complete practicum experiences in school and community settings, including an intense four-week Advanced Practicum in the semester immediately preceding student teaching (to apply the concepts learned in blocked courses).

 Secondary Education – Bachelor degree in declared major plus teacher certification

 Candidates accepted into the Secondary Education certification program are required to complete an intense 3 week practicum prior to acceptance in the program, and complete 60 hours of Advanced Practicum during the semester immediately preceding student teaching.
 Practicums involve observation, reflection, and practice in classrooms.